Where to Stay in Wuhan

 Regions of Wuhan

-Each region offers a distinct character and accommodation scene.
+Each region has a distinct character and accommodation scene.
 Find the one that matches your travel plans.

-Hankou Commercial District
+Hankou Historic District

 Mid-range to Luxury